binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 A level of immediate compliance may be achieved, but the commitment will not necessarily be achieved (Fearless Change 2010).

 If you want to bring change, the most effective way is from the bottom up.
-In saying that, bottom-up takes longer and is harder.
-No pain, no gain, or as my wife puts it, it's the difference between instant coffee and espresso.
+In saying that, bottom-up takes longer and it is harder.
+No pain, no gain, or as my wife puts it, it's the difference between making an instant coffee and making an espresso.

 Top-down change is imposed on people, and tries to make change occur quickly and deals with problems such as rejection and rebellion only if necessary.
-Bottom-up change triggered from a personal level focused on first obtaining trust, loyalty, and respect from serving in servant leadership approach, earning the right to speak (have you served your time, done the hard yards)?
+Bottom-up change triggered from a personal level focused by first obtaining trust, loyalty, and respect from serving in a servant leadership approach, earning the right to speak (have you served your time, done the hard yards)?

 Because the personal relationship and involvement is not usually present with top-down, people will appear to be doing what you mandated, but secretly, still doing things the way they always have done.